 Born as Christopher Wallace on May 21, 1972, in Brooklyn, New York, Biggie Smalls, also known as Notorious B.I.G., became a drug dealer at a young age.
 He started experimenting with music as a teenager and, not long after, befriended Sean "Puffy" Combs.
 His 1994 debut album, Ready to Die, was a smash hit, and his long-running feud with fellow rapper, Tupac Shakur, helped to shape his career.
 Biggie was killed in Los Angeles on March 9, 1997.

 American hip-hop star Biggie Smalls was born as Christopher George Latore Wallace on May 21, 1972 in Brooklyn, New York, in the neighborhood of Bedford-Stuyvesant.
-Biggie, or "The Notorious B.I.G," as he'd later become known, experienced a rough childhood—at an early age, he was surrounded by drug addicts and dealers.
+Biggie experienced a rough childhood—at an early age, he was surrounded by drug addicts and dealers.
 As a result, by his early teens, Biggie had joined the life that was all around him.
 "Hustlers were my heroes," he once said.
 "Everything happened on the strip I grew up in.
 It didn't matter where you went, it was all in your face."

 At the age of 17, Biggie was arrested for selling crack, and spent nine months in a North Carolina prison before making bail.
 As he navigated his young, uncertain life, Biggie started making music.
-He hooked on with a crew called the "Old Gold Brothers," and began experimenting on his own.
+He hung around a crew called the "Old Gold Brothers," and began experimenting on his own.